 If you are in doubt whether information should be classified as Confidential Information, ask your immediate manager or Group Sustainability & Compliance.
+For more information on what is considered confidential information, read our Information Classification Policy.

 USE OF INSIDE INFORMATION

 DSV A/S is a public limited company listed on NASDAO Copenhagen (Denmark), and therefore DSV and its employees are subject to strict rules regarding the use of inside information.